-Information for site owners and operators
+Information for park home site owners

-Changes to Park Home site rules
+Changes to park home site rules

 The Mobile Homes (Site Rules) (England) Regulations 2014 (PDF 2MB) set out a new procedure on 4 February 2014.
 The new procedure gives residents the ability to appeal against proposed site rules at the First Tier Tribunal Property Chamber (Residential Property) (link opens in new window).